BiscottiMuncher/C-Reverse-Engineering-2025/README.md

 **Write Ups**
 - Write ups, with guides on how to reverse engineer the executables, images, witty comments and more found within.

+---
+I wrote all of these while I was starting to just learn C (for the 4th or 5th time) please excuse any improper syntax, unfreed malloc, or misuse of pointers.